 - If someone else registers you, you can have access to that information on your own.
 You will need to have the individual who paid for the registration send an email (and cc: a second registrant who wants to manage their own registration) via the Contact Us section on runDisney.com giving permission to unlink the registrations.
 Please include the specific event category and participant information in the email.
 You will then be notified by Technical Support when complete or if they have any questions regarding the request.

 - Social media is your friend.
-If you are not in a runDisney group on Facebook such as my group No-Guilt Disney, be sure to follow runDisney on Twitter.
+If you are not in a runDisney group on Facebook such as our group No-Guilt Disney, be sure to follow runDisney on Twitter.
 The links to register tend to show up in the groups first, so you might want to find a good one to join.

 - Don’t enter your proof of time if you are worried about losing your spot; you can go back and add it after you register by editing your info through the runDisney portal.